AutodidactsHaven/lift/README.md

 # CLI Commands

-`lift init` - generates `lift_build.py` in the root with default parameters
+`lift init` - generates `lift_build.py` in the root folder with the default parameters

-`lift debug build` - Generates ./build/debug
+`lift build` - Generates the build in a debug mode

-`lift debug run` - Generates ./build/debug and runs executable
+`lift build release/debug` - Generates the build in a spicified mode

-`lift release build` - Generates ./build/release
+`lift run` - Generates the build and runs the app in the debug mode

-`lift release run` - Generates ./build/release and runs executable
+`lift run release/debug` - Generates the build in a spicified mode and runs the app

 `lift test` - Runs unit tests

 `lift clean` - Removes everything from build directory

-`lift add raysan5/raylib` - Creates _deps directory in project root and pulls from github & Make the module
+Not implemented `lift add raysan5/raylib` - Creates _deps directory in project root and pulls from github & Make the module

 # .lift.conf